 magazine hinted in a 1994 item - a Seventeen

 reporter attended the museum's opening that

-hot July day as well as a Washington Post photographer
+hot July day as well as a Washington Post writer (Kara Swisher, later

-and others - that the material was the real
+others - that the material was the real thing;

 The mannequin at left wears another old